Skip to navigation Skip to content

 • reportable fringe benefits

-• Note: if the system does not select a default Service Reason, select the most relevant Service Reason for the update
+• Note: select the relevant Service Reason for the update

-• Assess and address any errors/warnings on the Errors (SWE) screen
+• Select Assess and address any errors/warnings on the Errors (SWE) screen

-• Assess and check outcome on the Entitlement (ELD) screen
+• Select Assess and check outcome on the Entitlement (ELD) screen

-• Finish and record details of the update in the finalisation notes
+• Select Finish and record details of the update in the finalisation notes

 Procedure ends here.